A-Mei: 2000: China Ban and Regardless

-Initially, the year 2000 began without a hitch.
 In January 2000, A-Mei performed Sprite's new Chinese commercial song, "I Want to Fly (我要飛)."
 During that same month, the latest issue of the now defunct American magazine Details produced the Millennium "International Ecstasy List."
 Taiwan's Shu Qi and A-Mei were both on the list, with Details going as far as calling her China's Madonna.
 On February 4, 2000, she was invited to CCTV Spring Festival Gala 2000, where she sung the song "Give Me Feelings (给我感觉)," which is a treatment that many famous singers have never had the chance to enjoy.
 After the Spring Festival Gala A-Mei's popularity continued to skyrocket in mainland China.
 On 28 February 2000, she became the first Taiwanese artist to be interviewed by the American cable television network CNN.
 CNN called A-Mei the "Asian Music Ambassador" and praised her for taking the mainland by storm with her singing at a time when cross-strait relations were tense and everchanging.
 In March 2000, she held two shows in Hong Kong with the Hong Kong Philharmonic Orchestra; singing a wide variety of songs that included Chinese, English, Cantonese and Taiwanese Hokkien classics at the Hong Kong Coliseum.
 A month later on 14 April 2000, she released the audio of the performances on a live album titled Time to Say Goodbye, A-Mei Hong Kong Live.

 On 20 May 2000 she sang the National Anthem of the Republic of China at the presidential inauguration ceremony of Chen Shui-bian, angering the government of the People's Republic of China which subsequently interfered her with visiting mainland China until July 2001.
 Under pressure from Beijing, Sprite also buckled and cut its contract with A-Mei by removing her as its endorser, meanwhile contemporary hit radio stations in China temporarily ceased broadcasting her music.
 On 5 December 2000, she released her seventh studio album titled Regardless, which turned out to ultimately be A-Mei's last original studio record to be released under Forward Music.
 The album was another hit for her by selling over 360,000 copies in Taiwan and over a million copies across Asia.
 Regardless is listed as one of the best-selling albums in Taiwan in the 21st century.
 The album earned her a Golden Melody Award nomination for Best Mandarin Female Singer at the 12th Golden Melody Awards.
 To promote the album she held a concert at Nangang District, Taipei on the day of its premiere.
 A-Mei also held press conferences in Taiwan, Hong Kong, Singapore, and Malaysia.
 On 31 December 2000, she participated in a New Year's Eve concert in Taipei.